Finite extinction time for subsolutions of the weighted Leibenson equation on Riemannian manifolds: Abstract

 \section{Abstract}

-We consider on Riemannian manifolds the non-linear evolution equation Assuming that the manifold satisfies a weighted Sobolev inequality and under certain assumptions on $p, q$ and function $\rho$, we prove that weak subsolutions to this equation have finite extinction time.
+We consider on Riemannian manifolds the non-linear evolution equation Assuming that the manifold satisfies a \textit{(weighted) Sobolev inequality} and under certain assumptions on $p, q$ and function $\rho$, we prove that weak subsolutions to this equation have a finite extinction time.
+In particular, our main result holds in the case of a \textit{Cartan-Hadamard manifold}.

 \thefootnote